 He's still asking questions, saying hello, and still going on nothing more than a nightowl's adrenaline and one very greasy cheesesteak from Mr. Z's.

 I shake my head.
 No, I did not expect to spend somewhere around eight and a half hours on the water with Leach.
 I did not expect him to be so normal, though thinking Mike Leach is normal and easy to follow might say more about the conversationalist's own position on the scale of normal.
 I did not expect to improve his iPhone literacy by 300 percent, or get into a discussion with him about the advanced education credentials of ocean-going fish.

 Most of all I did not expect Leach to recommend a guesthouse on the walk home, where he stopped, opened the gate, and began tromping around the place at 1:45 in the morning.
-I follow him in, and we tromp past windows where vacationers are sleeping, blissfully unaware the Pirate Captain himself is barreling past their beds.
+I follow him in, and we tromp past windows where vacationers are sleeping, blissfully unaware the dread pirate himself is barreling past their beds.

 "See, it's not too far from everything.
 Nice porch here, and well-priced, they really do a lot and there's this pool here, it's really nice.
 You need that room there.
 It's not too loud, and you get lots of privacy---and there's a continental breakfast, because food can be kind of expensive here, so you have to think about that, too, and it's close to everything, too, just perfect, you should bring your wife down here--"